daemoncub/daemoncub.github.io/index.md

 layout: default
 ---

 # Hey!
-I logged everything for you..
+I logged everything for you.

 ## Recent Posts